Vibe Coding in Product Teams: Reconfiguring AI-Assisted Workflows, Prototyping, and Collaboration: Discussion

-A recurrent finding concerning perceptions of ownership and accountability in vibe coding workflows (Sec.~\ref{sec: theme 4.4}) was that responsibility was consistently seen as a human duty, where ownership was tied to ideation rather than execution.
+A recurrent finding concerns perceptions of ownership and accountability in vibe coding workflows (Sec.~\ref{sec:theme4.4}).
+Here, responsibility was consistently seen as a human duty, where ownership was tied to ideation rather than execution.
 Essentially, the person who intended the design was viewed as the true ``owner'', even if AI executed much of the work.
+This suggests a shift in how ownership is defined in collaborative product development workflows, moving from implementation and code authorship toward intention-setting, decision-making, and oversight.
 This is a shift from the early debates in AI art and its (harmful) impact on artists, where prompting a model does not mean the prompter is the artist (cf., \cite{Jiang2023art}).
-We find that while earlier concerns about authorship erosion and homogenization \cite{Inie2023designing,Jiang2023art,Li2024} still hold, they now manifest differently: instead of designs converging on similar aesthetics, homogenization occurs in the kinds of solutions AI tends to suggest (e.g., repeated interaction flows).
-Furthermore, ownership concerns also shifted: the risk was less about losing credit for ideas and more about losing control over execution, since AI often generated large parts of the work.
-At the same time, AI disclosure practices (Sec.~\ref{sec: theme 5.5}) remain inadequate (even if mandated by legislation; cf., \cite{ElAli2024aidisclosure}).
-Labels such as ``AI-assisted'' can easily obscure the multi-step nature of collaboration; especially with agentic models executing hundreds of actions, where only some are accepted by UX professionals.
-When considering the speed-driven nature of collaborative UX environments, it is not unexpected hat vibe coding and role fluidity will produce uneven recognition of contributions.
+In vibe coding contexts, however, participants did attribute ownership to those who defined the intent and guided the process, indicating a reconfiguration of authorship and responsibility in collaborative human–AI development workflows.
+We find that while earlier concerns about authorship erosion and homogenization \cite{Inie2023designing,Jiang2023art,Li2024} still hold, they now manifest differently: instead of product designs converging on similar aesthetics, homogenization occurs in the kinds of solutions AI tends to suggest (e.g., repeated interaction flows).
+Furthermore, ownership concerns also shifted: the risk is less about losing credit for ideas and more about losing control over execution, since AI often generated large parts of the work.
+This reinforces the idea that control over intent and direction, rather than execution itself, becomes the central locus of ownership and responsibility in vibe coding workflows.
+At the same time, AI disclosure practices (Sec.~\ref{sec:theme4.4}) remain inadequate (even if mandated by legislation; cf., \cite{ElAli2024aidisclosure}).
+Labels such as ``AI-assisted'' can easily obscure the multi-step nature of collaboration (cf., \cite{kusters2026humanaivisualizinghumanai}); especially with agentic AI tools executing hundreds of actions (in parallel), where only some are accepted by team members.
+When considering the speed-driven nature of collaborative product design and development environments, it is not unexpected that vibe coding and role fluidity will produce uneven recognition of contributions.
 Here, hidden labor like expert prompting or debugging model output may get undervalued while those who merged the final version receive most of the credit.
-As such, it clear that attribution mechanisms \cite{Clark2024} such as design logs or attribution frameworks \cite{He2025attrbution} would be necessary to help surface this hidden work.
+This further complicates traditional notions of authorship, as contribution becomes distributed across intention-setting, prompting, evaluation, debugging, and final integration rather than concentrated in code writing alone.
+Such uneven visibility of contributions may also create tensions within and across teams, for example when team members frame similar problems or pursue similar solutions but only some use AI tools to execute tasks faster.
+As such, it clear that attribution mechanisms such as design logs or attribution frameworks \cite{He2025attrbution} would be necessary to help surface this hidden work transparently, and ultimately ensure fairness in process and output.